GenomeDev/GOReverseLookup/README.md

 <img src="https://i.ibb.co/YR8qZMc/github-pyinstaller-greet.png" width="450">

 **Make sure** to also select **Add python.exe to PATH**.
 This will make Python available across all-file locations, which is of extreme importance for running Python commands from the console (Command prompt in Windows).
 Then, click on **Install Now**.
+A further observation of the installer's window also reveals that this installer is bundled with PIP (Python's package manager), thus manual installation of PIP won't be necessary.
+This is important, since PIP will be used to download GOReverseLookup.

 <img src="https://i.ibb.co/5R9TrxP/github-pyinstaller-addpath.png" width="450">